vinaynaikr08/tsundoku/README.md

 Full-stack book review platform

+## Notice

+Don't worry!
+This repository will be temporarily read-only until May 1st for grading.

 ## Warning

 Please do not use `npm` commands at the root of the repository.
 Run them in the respective project folders instead.